-But even in the nights when rapid transit won't run, you can easily get by and around in most parts of Berlin via nightline buses (one-digited ones replace daytime subway equivalents) and the so-called "Metronetz" where buses and even trams run 24/7 on designated routes where they're supposed to offer rapid transit quality service where there isn't any
+But even in the nights when rapid transit won't run, you can easily get by and around in most parts of Berlin via nightline buses (one-digited ones replace daytime subway equivalents) and the so-called "Metronetz" where buses and even trams run 24/7 on designated routes where they're supposed to offer rapid transit quality service where there isn't any.

 For transportation purposes, Berlin and Brandenburg formed the VBB, their one and only transport association.
 The Berlin system in particular is divided into the three fare zones A, B and C. A is Berlin inside the Ringbahn (roughly "circle line"), B is Berlin outside it and C is for extensions into neighboring Brandenburg, primarily with the S-Bahn.
 Tickets are always offered for two zones at least, either AB, BC or ABC respectively.
-A one-way ticket e.g. would cost you € 2.40 in AB, € 2.80 in BC and € 3.10 in ABC.
+A one-way ticket e.g. would cost you 2.80 in AB, 3.10 in BC and 3.40 in ABC.

-(Elevated Corp.) was put into service.
+At the turn to the 20th century, Berlin like so many other cities had to deal with traffic problems.
+In 1902, the first line of the so called Hoch- und Untergrundbahn run by the private Hochbahngesellschaft (Elevated Rail Corporation) was put into service.
 Actually, Siemens & Halske initially had their plans rejected and first put them into fruition in Budapest as a showcase.
 And as the name suggests, it wasn't completely underground, but rather elevated in (pre-1920 borders) Berlin with the exception of a stub to Potsdamer Platz and underground in the affluent Charlottenburg.
 Berlin was actually scared that an underground would hurt the recently built canals.

-, the 2.30 m profile network of the Hochbahngesellschaft had three branches in the west (into Charlottenburg, Wilmersdorf/Dahlem and Schöneberg, lines later denoted with Roman numerals) and two in the east (Pankow and Friedrichshain, becoming A and B respectively), today they're the lines U1 to U4.
+Until the start of World War I, the 2.30 m profile network of the Hochbahngesellschaft had three branches in the west (into Charlottenburg, Wilmersdorf/Dahlem and Schöneberg, lines later denoted with Roman numerals) and two in the east (Pankow via Mitte and Friedrichshain via Kreuzberg, becoming A and B respectively), today they're the lines U1 to U4.

-The evolution of the S-Bahn
+Evolution of suburban rail into the S-Bahn

 With the introduction of railways, the Prussian capital and primate city Berlin quickly had to deal with the consequences of congestion on its isolated rail lines that ended in several termini.